Clermont County Airport

 It is also known as Sporty's Airport.
 The fixed-base operator is Eastern Cincinnati Aviation.
 The Tri-State Warbird Museum is located on the west side of the airport.
 The 279th Composite Squadron of the Civil Air Patrol is headquartered at the airport as well.
+The Experimental Aircraft Association, which has a chapter at the airport, operates Young Eagles rides at the airport, where volunteer pilots give kids ages 8-17 free rides in airplanes.

 History

-Dedicated on 13 October 1968, the airport was managed by the husband and wife team of Randolph and Rosalie Burchett from the early 1970s through 1986.
+Dedicated on October 13, 1968, the airport was managed by the husband and wife team of Randolph and Rosalie Burchett from the early 1970s through 1986.
 In 1971, Sporty's Pilot Shop moved from its previous location to the airport.
 The Clermont General and Technical College opened in 1972 on land one-half mile from the airport.
-Plans for a 10,150 sqft hangar were announced that same year and by June a new taxiway had been constructed.
-Sporty's became the new fixed base operator in 1987.
+Plans for a 10,150 sqft hangar were announced that same year, and by June, a new taxiway had been constructed.
+Sporty's became the new fixed-base operator in 1987.

 In 1990, Sporty's built a new facility at the airport.
 Consideration was given to extending the airport runway in 1994.
 In 1995, the radio station WNWC began broadcasting from the airport.
 By 2010, a number of "hangar homes" had been constructed at the airport.

-In early 2011 the owner of the airport's fixed base operator proposed extending the airport's runway.
-In mid-2013 discussions were ongoing regarding the possibility of extending the runway.
-By early 2014 the county was attempting to buy the land necessary for the runway extension.
-The Clermont County Transportation Improvement District board voted to approve the runway extension on 15 January 2016.
-In early 2017 the runway extension plan needed approval from the Federal Aviation Administration.
-However, by February 2018 the runway extension had been cancelled.
+In early 2011, the owner of the airport's fixed-base operator proposed extending the airport's runway.
+In mid-2013, discussions were ongoing regarding the possibility of extending the runway.
+By early 2014, the county was attempting to buy the land necessary for the runway extension.
+The Clermont County Transportation Improvement District board voted to approve the runway extension on January 15, 2016.
+In early 2017, the runway extension plan needed approval from the Federal Aviation Administration.
+However, by February 2018 it had been cancelled.

+A plan to build housing units across a road from the southwest end of the runway met with opposition from the AOPA in 2021.
+A proposal to transfer land for a second development immediately adjacent to the east of the airport from Batavia Township to the Village of Batavia was denied by the Clermont County Board of Commissioners in November 2023.
+However, despite significant public complaint, the plan to build just under 800 homes was approved by the city's zoning board in September 2024.
+A subsequent meeting of the village council a few days later again saw overwhelmingly negative response.
+Issues included the potential for future noise complaints and the provision for a tax abatement that would result in local services caring for additional residents without a corresponding increase in funding.
+The following December the CEO of Sporty's filed a referendum to put the development on the 2025 village ballot.
+However, the referendum was invalidated when the ordinance was rescinded and then reapproved by the village council as an emergency measure.
+The village zoning board approved the development in August 2025, but by that point a pair of lawsuits regarding the process had been filed.